 In conclusion, when considering a diet for your dog, it is important to take into account their specific needs and nutritional requirements.
 Including certain essential nutrients in the food can help prevent coprophagia or eating poop.
 Different ingredients have different effects on dogs’ eating habits so be sure to research what would work best for your pup before making any changes.
 If you decide to make your own dog food recipe, there are potential risks that need to be taken into consideration first.
 Ultimately, providing your pup with a balanced meal will ensure they get all the necessary nutrition while avoiding any unwanted behaviors like coprophagia.

-wat to put in dog food to stop it from eating poop?
+What to put in dog food to stop it from eating poop?

 Adding fiber to your pup’s diet can help reduce the urge to eat their own poop.
 High-fiber foods like pumpkin, sweet potatoes, or green beans are all good options.

-how do i stop my dog from eating poop?
+How do I stop my dog from eating poop?

 There are several preventative steps you can take such as providing them with regular exercise and mental stimulation, ensuring they always have access to fresh water and a balanced diet, and making sure their living environment is clean.
 Additionally, adding fiber to their meals may help reduce the urge for them to consume feces.

-what should i feed my dog if they refuse kibble?
+What should I feed my dog if they refuse kibble?

 If your pup isn’t interested in dry food then try switching it up by offering moistened kibble or wet canned food as an alternative option.
 You could also add flavor enhancers such as broth or plain yogurt which will make the meal more appealing and tasty for them!

-how often should I give my dog treats?
+How often should I give my dog treats?